 #4 – Save Money

 Running your computer non-stop is costing you money.
-If you’re running a conveyancing or legal business and you have four or five of laptops running non-stop this can quickly add up to some serious money.
+If you’re running a law firm and you have four or five of laptops running non-stop this can quickly add up to some serious money.
 And if you’re running a desktop or laptops that consume more electricity, your costs can increase significantly.

 But the cost of electricity isn’t the only concern you should have regarding computers that are left on non-stop.
 As we mentioned earlier, the cost for repairing or replacing equipment can quickly add up.
 And since it’s often more convenient to repair computers than replace them, you could end up not getting the longest possible lifespan from your devices.